jomermandap/HCI_School_Portfolio/README.md

 # HCI_School_Portfolio
-School Portfolio for LinTech's Final Project
+This repository serves as the final project for LinTech's HCI course.
+It contains all the necessary files for the project, including a user manual, a Coursera certificate, and the team's logo.
-This repository contains the final project for LinTech's HCI course.
-The project aims to explore and demonstrate various HCI concepts and principles through a practical application.
+The user manual provides detailed instructions for using the project and features a user-friendly interface designed to demonstrate the team's understanding of HCI principles.
 ## The Logo
 The geometric symbol in a logo can symbolize unity, innovation, connectivity, precision, and growth reflecting the brand's values and vision.
-\nSymmetry and order was used, symmetrical elements are perceived as part of the same group.
+Symmetry and order was used, symmetrical elements are perceived as part of the same group.
-\nAdopts a minimalistic design approach, focusing on essential elements without unnecessary embellishments.
+Adopts a minimalistic design approach, focusing on essential elements without unnecessary embellishments.
 The color palette of the logo is minimalistic, featuring a combination of black, gray, and white.